scottj97/environment-modules-in-git/README.md

 a locally-created git clone of the modulefiles.
 When unloaded, it switches MODULEPATH back to the default.

+After this, any time a user wants to edit the Modulefiles, he works in his local git repo.
 After editing, testing, and commiting to the local git repo, `git push` updates the master repo, which (assuming the user knows the password for user `modules`) automatically updates `/home/modules/modulefiles`.

 ## Execution